WillemReynvaan/Re12Opdr3/README.md

 is larger than 50 MB.
 Lighthouse does not support such big files, and the connection is reset when this is done (instead of showing an error message).
 Therefore, this is a failing test.

+Log in: This test checks whether the user can log in.

+Add tag: This test checks whether a tag can be added to a ticket.